What you Need to Know About Travel Insurance Companies

 - Contact your insurance provider directly.
 Lodge your complaint with them and see if you can resolve the issue.

-- Get in touch with the Financial Ombudsman Service.
-If you are in any way dissatisfied with the response you get from your insurance provider, contact the Financial Ombudsman Service.
+- Get in touch with the Australian Financial Complaints Authority (AFCA).
+If you are in any way dissatisfied with the response you get from your insurance provider, contact the Australian Financial Complaints Authority (AFCA).

 - Contact the Australian Competition & Consumer Commission (ACCC).
 If you believe that you have been treated unfairly by your insurance provider, you can also contact the ACCC.
 They protect consumers from being swindled by bait advertising and other underhanded business techniques.